-Travel insurance policies offer a free-look period.
-It typically applies to a new insurance policy and not to renewals.
+Travel insurance policies offer a Free Look Period.
+It applies to new insurance policies and not to renewals.
 From the time you receive your policy documents, you have typically 10-15 days to review your policy with the option to make a change or ask for a refund.
-If you return the policy during this time, the insurer will pay the premium net of costs such as stamp duty and insurance for the days you were covered.
-There is likely a small processing fee if you terminate the policy.
-The free look-up policy is not widely known about and you’re probably not sure why you need it.
-Keep on reading to find out.
+If you return the policy during this time for any reason, the insurer will refund the premium paid in full.
+The Free Look Period is not widely known about and you’re probably not sure why you need it.
+Keep reading to find out.

-Once the look-up period has ended, the policy goes into full effect.
+Once the Free Look Period has ended, the policy goes into full effect.
 You can begin to get treatment, make doctor’s appointments, pick up prescriptions, and enjoy your trip.
 Keep in mind that most disputes over claims are resolved just by reviewing the policy.
-So even if you are sure of your purchase, you should use the look-up period to get familiar with the policy.
+So even if you are sure of your purchase, you should use the Free Look Period to get familiar with the policy.
 This will help you to feel prepared in the event of an emergency.
-The look-up period is also the time to go over your trip plans, any excursions you might be doing, and making sure that your travel arrangements match with your insurance.
-You will be thankful you took the time to get familiar with it all before you start to enjoy your trip.
+The Free Look Period is also the time to go over your trip plans, any excursions you might be doing, and making sure that your travel arrangements match with your insurance.
+You will be thankful you took the time to get familiar with it all before you set out on your trip.

-The look-up period is basically a 15-day money back guarantee.
-If you are unsatisfied with your coverage in any way, you are able to change or drop within those 15 days.
+The Free Look Period is basically a 15-day money-back guarantee.
+If you are unsatisfied with your coverage in any way, you are able to change or drop it within those 15 days.
 Now, this doesn’t mean that you can go to the doctor and have a claim paid and then cancel.
 No claims can be submitted before you cancel or change a policy.
-The look up period is simply for you to review.
+The Free Look Period is simply for you to review.